 - Mild Temperatures: The weather is cool but not freezing, making it comfortable to explore cities like Toulouse and Nice without worrying about snow or cold weather.

-- Christmas Markets: During the holiday season, the region hosts festive markets, particularly in Aix-en-Provence and Nice, where you can experience local crafts, food, and holiday spirit.
+- Christmas Markets: Best Time to travel to Southern France During the holiday season, the region hosts festive markets, particularly in Aix-en-Provence and Nice, where you can experience local crafts, food, and holiday spirit.

 - Lower Prices: With fewer tourists visiting during winter, you’ll find lower prices on accommodations and flights.